-It is a legislative requirement to revise the municipal key performance indicators at organisational level; hence, the 2022/2023 key performance indicators were revised and aligned to the 2023/2024 financial budget, strategies and development objectives.
+It is a legislative requirement to revise the municipal key performance indicators at organisational level; for this reasons, the Municipality has to review its key performance indicators to ensure that it is aligned to the Integrated Development Plan and Budget.
 Regular monitoring and evaluation at this level are taking place and quarterly performance reports are submitted to Council for scrutiny and comment.